 Termites are tiny insects with soft, pale-colored bodies.
 They love living in colonies, big ones, and typical colonies number between several hundred to thousands.
-We should also mention, they absolutely love chewing wood, and these little pests are responsible for billions of dollars worth of damage annually.
-The three most common species are:
+We should also mention that they absolutely love chewing wood, and these little pests are responsible for billions of dollars worth of damage annually.

 As a homeowner, the last thing you need is a bunch of these little buggers setting up shop in your home.
 Read on to learn about the telltale signs of a termite infestation in your Orange County Home.

-- If you see small piles of what looks like sawdust, there’s a good chance that these are actually termite fecal pellets.
-You should see small holes in wood nearby these piles.
+If you see small piles of what looks like sawdust, there’s a good chance that these are actually termite fecal pellets.
+You should see small holes in the wood nearby these piles.

-- Termites shed their wings, and small piles of wings is a telltale sign that they have moved in.
+Termites shed their wings, and small piles of wings are a telltale sign that they have moved in.

-- If you come across what look like small tubes made of a mud-like substance, these are small tubes constructed from glued together fecal pellets.
-Termites make these to safely travel from one piece of wood to another.
+If you come across what looks like small tubes made of a mud-like substance, these are small tubes constructed from glued-together fecal pellets.
+Termites make these safely travel from one piece of wood to another.

-- Drywood termites love to chow down in walls, floors, and ceilings.
+Drywood termites love to chow down on walls, floors, and ceilings.
 If you see evidence of sagging in any of these, or if it looks like water damage has occurred but there isn’t as much accompanying moisture, those are signs of their presence.

-If you think you might have unwanted guests, or you’ve got questions about pesky termites, feel free to contact us today!
-We proudly provide termite inspection and treatment services for folks throughout Southern California!
+If you think you might have a termite infestation, or you’ve got questions about pesky termites, feel free to contact us today!
+We proudly provide termite inspection and treatment services for folks throughout Orange County!